2 ZERO HUNGER

 Overview (2024)

-Hokkaido University established a set of programmes to systematically address student food insecurity and hunger.
+Hokkaido University established a set of programmes to help students maintain reliable access to adequate food.
 These programmes combined daily support, emergency preparedness, and community collaboration to ensure that all students could access nutritious meals and essential resources.
-By collaborating with local partners and leveraging university resources, the institution fostered a healthy learning environment, helped reduce food insecurity, and promoted student well-being across the campus community.
+By collaborating with local partners and leveraging university resources, the institution fostered a healthy learning environment, helped improve students’ access to reliable food, and promoted student well-being across the campus community.

 Key Initiatives